domaframework/doma-tools-for-intellij/README.md

 ![FileJump.gif](images/gif/FileJump.gif)

 - **Jump to SQL**
-  - Jump to action from Dao to SQL
+  - Jump to action from DAO to SQL
   - You can also jump to the SQL file from the gutter icon that is displayed together.
 - **Generate SQL**
   - Generate SQL file
-- **Jump to Dao**
+- **Jump to DAO**
-  - Jump to action from SQL to Dao
+  - Jump to action from SQL to DAO
-  - You can also jump to the Dao Method from the gutter icon that is displayed together.
+  - You can also jump to the DAO Method from the gutter icon that is displayed together.

 ## Inspection
-Check that bind variables are used appropriately for Dao and SQL associations.
+Check that bind variables are used appropriately for DAO and SQL associations.
-The plugin also provides quick fixes for Dao methods where the required SQL files do not exist.
+The plugin also provides quick fixes for DAO methods where the required SQL files do not exist.

 - Quick fix for missing SQL template file
   ![quickfix.png](images/quickfix.png)
-- Checking for Dao method arguments not used in bind variables
+- Checking for DAO method arguments not used in bind variables
   ![inspection.png](images/inspection.png)
 - Check the class name and package name for static property calls
   ![inspectionPackageName.png](images/inspectionPackageName.png)